-In this video we take a look at pension death benefits as a result of the changes coming in from the pension freedoms introduced in April 2015.
+In this video we take a look at pension death benefits as a result of the changes that came in from the pension freedoms introduced in April 2015.

 One of the key aspects of the changes is that they standardised the death benefit treatment for the different defined contribution scheme retirement options.
 With regards to defined benefit scheme death benefits on the other hand, these largely remain unchanged.

-Also the nominee or nominees can in turn nominate a successor to receive a pension in the event of their death, who can in turn nominate a successor when they die.
+Also, the nominee or nominees can nominate a successor to receive a pension in the event of their death, who can in turn nominate a successor when they die.

-A scheme administrator can nominate an individual to receive a beneficiary’s pension if there are no surviving dependents of the member and the member has not nominated a charity.
+A scheme administrator can nominate an individual to receive a beneficiary’s pension if there are no surviving dependants of the member and the member has not nominated a charity.

-A related important point is that defined benefit schemes can only pay dependent’s pensions and not nominee or successor’s pensions and that these must be paid in the form of scheme pensions.
+A related important point is that defined benefit schemes can only pay dependant’s pensions and not nominee or successor’s pensions and that these must be paid in the form of scheme pensions.

-The table we are about to see compares the position before and after the 6 April 2015.
+The table we are about to see compares the position before and after 6 April 2015.

-If we take a look first of all at the position with regards to lump sums before 6 April 2015 we see that they were paid out tax-free.
-We also see that there could have been a potential 55% tax charge if the member died in drawdown and the lump sum option was available to any beneficiary.
+If we take a look first of all at the position with regards to lump sums before 6 April 2015, we see that they were paid out tax-free unless the member was in drawdown, in which case there could have been a potential 55% tax charge.
+The lump sum option was available to any beneficiary.

-Post-5 April 2015 the position changes: lump sums are now tax-free in all circumstances and the lump sum is available to any beneficiary.
+Post-5 April 2015 the position changes: lump sums are now tax-free when paid out on death before age 75 and the lump sum is available to any beneficiary.

-When we take a look at the income position pre-6 April 2015, then what you see is that it’s taxed as income at the beneficiary’s marginal rate and that the income option is available only to dependents.
+When we take a look at the income position pre-6 April 2015, then what you see is that it was taxed as income at the beneficiary’s marginal rate and that the income option was available only to dependants.

 Comparing that with the post-5 April 2015 rules and what we see is that the beneficiary can now take a continuing income via an annuity or flexi-access drawdown and it’s tax-free.

-The scheme pension however, is still taxed as a dependent’s pension under PAYE.
+The scheme pension however, is still taxed as a dependant’s pension under PAYE.

-The dependent, the nominee or the successor can take an income via an annuity or via flexi-access drawdown but scheme pensions are still only available to dependents.
+The dependant, the nominee or the successor can take an income via an annuity or via flexi-access drawdown but scheme pensions are still only available to dependants.